 One of the most difficult parts of planning a trip to Hawaii is deciding which island to visit.
 In an ideal world, you’d have enough time to see three or four of them.
 But, when reality strikes and time becomes an issue, sometimes you are forced to narrow it down to two, or even one.

 In this series, we hope to give you a better idea of how the islands compare to each other to help you decide which is the best fit for your interests.
-We kick things off with a breakdown of Oahu versus the Big Island.
+We kick things off with a breakdown of Oahu versus the Big Island, but also see our follow-up post on Oahu vs. Maui for more comparisons.
 Which island you choose will depend on what you are looking for.

 This article is broken down into the following chapters: